droefs/HLISA/README.md

-# HumanLikeSeleniumAPI
+# HLISA

-### (a better name is welcome)

 This API intends to replace and extend the Python version of the ActionChains object of the Selenium API.
 The documentation can be found below.
-The original API can be found [here](https://www.selenium.dev/selenium/docs/api/py/webdriver/selenium.webdriver.common.action_chains.html).
+The original Selenium API can be found [here](https://www.selenium.dev/selenium/docs/api/py/webdriver/selenium.webdriver.common.action_chains.html).

 ## Installing and updating